Enselic/rfcs/text/0000-default-unix-sigpipe-disposition.md

 ## Cons

 * Writing command line apps with textual output becomes annoying.
 (But easy to fix with the new attribute)
+* Changing `SIGPIPE` disposition which is process global state is unexpected for a language that prides itself in not having a runtime
+* Rust library code does not behave the same as Rust bin code.
+If you use non-Rust code that becomes your problem though.

 # Reasons to not change `SIGPIPE` at all by default (in 99.9% of cases this means leaving it as `SIG_DFL`)

-* Changing `SIGPIPE` disposition is unexpected for a language that prides itself in not having a runtime
 * Make Rust library code behave the same as Rust bin code
 * It is harder to properly handle `SIGPIPE` when its disposition is `SIG_IGN` than when it is `SIG_DFL`
 * seccomp filters don't have to allow `lib::signal`